emilio2003/home-assistant/README.md

 # Home Assistant Configuration by Emilio

 This repository contains my full Home Assistant configuration, scripts, templates, dashboards, and automations.
 It serves as both a backup of my setup and a resource for others who want to explore advanced Home Assistant automations.
-If you have any

-## Feedback
 If you have any suggestions or notice something that could be improved, feel free to open an issue or submit a pull request.
 Contributions are always welcome!

 ## License